preaudc/tech-articles/SparkGoodPractices.md

 - analyzing this complex DAG takes time: there is a big pause at the start of the application:
 <div><img src="images/Spark_DAG_big_union_2.png"/></div>

-Now load all parquet files at once into a single Dataset:
+Now let's load all parquet files at once into a single Dataset:
 ```scala
 import org.apache.hadoop.fs.{FileSystem, Path}
 import org.apache.spark.sql.Encoders